 - ½ cup solid coconut butter (you can use coconut oil too)

-- 1 chia egg (1 tbsp chia seeds + 3 tbsp water)
+- 1 chia egg (1 tablespoon chia seeds + 3 tablespoon water)

 - Pinch of nutmeg